In which the supreme court of treepledom decided that dragons shouldn't enter politics.

 I was going to make little wire/mache tail attachments for this guy & Mr. Gordon but I haven't gotten around to it yet.

-oil on ceramic
+oil paint on clay

 I was going for a shark-like South American Businessman kinda guy...
 My roommate said it reminds him of something... so let me know if you know what that may be...
 I guess.